| WHY

 this study it became possible to give a mathematical identity

 to the various balances.
-These
+These numbers represent percentages

-numbers represent percentages of pace however in order to
+of pace however in order to make this type of factoring

 In the